robert-caulfield/BobsBricks/README.md

 # Database Design
 For the database design I used a code first approach to create the Product and GroupBuilds table.
 Below is a diagram of the two tables with their attributes.

-- Primary Keys in bold
-- A \* denotes a required field

 <p align="center">
   <img src="https://github.com/robert-caulfield/BobsBricks/blob/master/Images/DBSchema.png" alt="Image of DB Schema Design">
 </p>

+- Primary keys are bold
+- A \* denotes a required field

 # Page Overviews